Mowje/node-sodium/docs/keyring-api.md

 Also, when you want to skip an optional parameter but want to define an other parameter that follows it, you must set the first one to `undefined`.
 Sorry for the inconvenience.

 Additionally :
-`encrypt`, `decrypt`, `agree` can be called when the loaded key pair is a Curve25519 one. `sign` can be called when the loaded key pair is a Ed25519 one.
+* `encrypt`, `decrypt`, `agree` can be called when the loaded key pair is a Curve25519 one. `sign` can be called when the loaded key pair is a Ed25519 one.
 In case it's not respected, an exception will be thrown.
+* Aside the `clear` method, all instance methods will throw an exception if no key is loaded in the keyring

 ----------------------